Could you be a School Governor?

 - Parent governors - elected by the parents of children in the school

-- Co-opted governors - appointed by the governing body and might include local business people or members of local community groups
+- Co-opted/Community governors - appointed by the governing board and might include local business people or members of local community groups

-- Local Authority governors - members of the community who may be elected members with an interest in the school and skills required to meet the schools skills gap.
-Applications are endorsed by the Cabinet Member and Shadow Cabinet Member for Education and Early Years and appointed will be made by the full governing body.
+- Local Authority governors - members of the community who may be elected members with an interest in the school and skills required to meet the school's skills gap.
+Applications are endorsed by the Cabinet Member and Shadow Cabinet Member for Education and Early Years and appointment will be made by the full governing board.

 - Staff governors - elected by both the teaching and support staff at the school

-- Foundation governors - appointed by the body which established the school, for example, the church
+- Foundation governors - appointed by the board which established the school, for example, the church (CE or RC) etc.

 - Headteacher - if they choose to be a governor